ljx0204/ljx0204.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# Welcome!

-I am a current graduate student in Control Science and Engineering at the School of Automation and Intelligence, Beijing Jiaotong University.
+I am now a graduate student in Control Science and Engineering at the School of Automation and Intelligence, Beijing Jiaotong University.

 My research interest includes neural machine translation and computer vision.